 “You’ve gotta find what you love, and let it kill you”-Kinky Friedman

 Being radical is neither bad nor good in and of itself.
 To identify as such simply asserts one’s positions thoroughly and fundamentally divert from the mainstream paradigm.
-So, if on your journey in the liberty movement, you face charges of being too radical or not radical enough, remind your accuser that being a member of the Liberty movement is a radical act.
-Challenging the state approved parties is radical.
-Rejecting the left-right dichotomy is radical.
+So, if on your journey in the liberty movement, you face charges of being too radicalized or not radicalized enough, remind your accuser that being a member of the Liberty movement is a radical act.
+Challenging the state approved parties is a form of radicalism.
+Rejecting the left-right dichotomy is radicalism.

 But also remind them that tactics matter and that being radical simply for the sake of being radical is not a worthy goal.
 A radical may support the initiation of force for political and social goals, the Dank reject such behavior.